chilno/meteo/README.md

 # Meteo

-WeatherFetcher is a Ruby on Rails application that provides real-time and 3 day weather information for any given address.
+Meteo is a Ruby on Rails application that provides real-time and 3 day weather information for any given address.
 The application uses [OpenWeatherMap API](https://openweathermap.org/api) to fetch weather data and [Nominatim API](https://nominatim.openstreetmap.org/) for geocoding addresses.

 ## Features